Amiri8/Cloud-SOC-Lab/README.md

 # Project Overview
-This project documents my journey in building a Cloud SOC using Microsoft Sentinel.
+This project documents my journey in building a Cloud SOC using Microsoft Azure and Sentinel.
 It showcases how I leverage KQL queries within Microsoft Sentinel and other Microsoft security tools to monitor, detect, and investigate threats.

 The goal of this project is to gain hands-on experience in modern cloud SOC operations from environment setup to incident investigation and response with a focus on phishing analysis, threat detection, and incident reporting.